 - Hardware restrictions – Physically rotating the device, network throttling, simulating different battery conditions etc.

-The key step here is to decide on whether to stay with in-house lab or move to cloud for test automation.
-As mentioned earlier, this decision drives the overall QA process, so it should be based on project requirement after detailed analysis and considering the timeline as well for the release/live.
+The key step here is to decide on whether to stay with in-house lab or move to the cloud for test automation.
+As mentioned earlier, this decision drives the overall QA process, so it should be based on project requirement after detailed analysis and considering the timeline as well for the release/go live phase.

 Aspire has good experience working with our client product teams to evaluate their requirement and propose suitable solutions considering all the above aspects.

 In the current market, there are many providers who are catering to the organization’s need of testing the apps in various platforms such as desktops, browsers, mobile devices etc. Today, the question is which providers we need to choose for our needs.
 Below considerations shall help us to narrow down the list and choose the service provider as per our requirement.